01

 Skilled worker residence permit

-★ PEOPLE WITH RECOGNIZED VOCATIONAL TRAINING OR A UNIVERSITY DEGREE WHOSE CASE DOES NOT FIT THE BLUE CARD
+★ PEOPLE WITH RECOGNIZED VOCATIONAL TRAINING OR A UNIVERSITY DEGREE SEEKING EMPLOYER-SPONSORED RESIDENCE

 Germany's general skilled-worker permits under Sections 18a and 18b cover recognized vocational and university qualifications.
 You need a concrete offer for qualified employment, and regulated professions still require the relevant licence to practise before the permit can be issued.